 Introduction

-The Chiang Mai Red Taxi Service Assistant is an application that Passenger can book Red taxi in Chiang Mai and select where they want to go from the general lists.
-Passenger send request to driver, and driver can accept the request and the system will send message to passenger.
-The application will run on android platform.
+The Chiang Mai Red Taxi Service Assistant is an application that passengers can book Red taxi in Chiang Mai and select where they want to go from the general lists.
+A passenger sends a request to a driver, and the driver can accept the request and the system will send a message to the passenger.
+The application will run on Android platform.

 Project Overview

-The overview of the project will be a mobile application in the form of android platform.
-The main objective of the application is the system can respond the request from passenger to the driver, driver can accepts the request and send back to the system.
+The overview of the project will be a mobile application in the form of Android platform.
+The main objective of the application is the system can respond the request from a passenger to a driver.
+The driver can accepts the request and sends the acceptance back to the system.

 Purpose

-The software development plan is document for plan the project,evaluating project.
+The software development plan is a document for planning and evaluating the project.
 The plan can reduce the cost from project and set the time in milestone.
 The project plan before start project and when project start, project plan used to control project follow the plan.

 Scope

 The application will set in to two parts.
-Server side will be developed by PHP.
-In android part will develop by android api.
+The server side will be developed in PHP.
+The client side will be developed using android api.

 Acronyms and Definition